EnterAValidUsername/EnterAValidUsername/README.md

 - 👋 Hi, I’m @EnterAValidUsername
-- 👀 I’m interested in competitive programming using c++
+- 👀 I’m interested in competitive programming using C++
-- 🌱 I’m currently learning different algorithms about competitive programming but also some cybersecurity techniques (linux, python)
+- 🌱 I’m currently learning different algorithms about competitive programming
 - 💞️ I’m not really looking on to collaboration, I really am quite autonomous
 - 📫 How to reach me: I don't think you'll never need to reach me, i quite suck at the moment